Published on April 19, 2019

 When arousal increases, performance tends to get better.
 This explains why some of your most productive days are those when the clock is ticking for you to wrap up a big project.

 Moderate levels of stress are called eustress.
-This type of stress is considered the healthy stress and refers to a presence of positive psychological states.
+This type of stress is considered healthy stress and refers to the presence of positive psychological states.
 Individuals experiencing eustress describe the experience as being totally focused in a mindful state of challenge, a healthy state of aroused attention on the task, exhilaration, and being fully present.
 Positive levels of stress increase levels of commitment, mental health, physical health, self-confidence and self-esteem.

 The optimum stress